syamdanda/Java-Interview-Preparation/README.md

 ## Misc.
 How to use observer and Observable
+What problem is solved by the Strategy pattern in Java Which OOP concept Decorator design Pattern is based upon What is the difference between Decorator, Proxy and Adapter pattern in Java When to use the Singleton design pattern in Java
-What is the Output From System.out.println(“hello”+null);
+What is the difference between State and Strategy Patterns What is the Output From System.out.println(“hello”+null);
 What are E and Pi
 If an object is garbage collected, will it become reachable again